 This is how to add a caption to an image in google docs.

-Google docs have a specially designed virtual board namely Google Drawings that allows users to create drawings, diagrams, and pasting images.
+Google Docs have a specially designed virtual board namely Google Drawings that allows users to create drawings, diagrams, and paste images.

 To open the Google Drawings tool, head up to your Google Drive account.